Falls of Glomach |

 After a lazy lunch stop, Keith and John returned south to the bealach and headed for Beinn Fhada whilst I spent 10 minutes rebuilding the cairn before beginning a romp down the crags to the north of the hill and over to the Falls of Glomach path.
 I had done this walk in the opposite direction on my previous visit.
 It has a lonely but mellow wildness as you navigate through the pathless undulating landscape, several deer were grazing close to the lochans.
 The heat had brought out the flies in huge numbers, I retrieved the midge spray but to little avail.
 As I scooted down the hill, the path was invisible from the convex slope of Meall Dubh and I was getting concerned until the path appeared complete with a woman returning from the Falls of Glomach.

-We slipped into an easy conversation, she was a photographer and had hoped to capture some shots of the Falls but the lighting had not fulfilled her photographer's eye.
+We slipped into an easy conversation, she was a photographer and had hoped to capture some shots of the Falls but the lighting had not satisfied her photographer's eye.
 I always speak to passing walkers and sometimes stop and chat for a few minutes but this became a long and fascinating conversation with someone who clearly loved the Scottish hills, seemed to have had a life of adventure and was wedded to outdoor pursuits.
 She had 16 Munros to reach her compleation and, as is often the case, they were all in remote locations.
 She felt it would be useful to do these with others but she was not in a club.
 I suggested that my friend Keith might be able to guide her to some of these, he has guided dozens of others from his walking club to Munro compleations over the years.
-Anna seemed interested and gave me her name and phone number and asked me to get in touch.
-The conversation was one of the great joys of hillwalking, meeting like-minded folk who inspire you to keep going, although when she recommended a book 'Fit at Fifty' that shows how you can keep improving until you are 76, I thought I might have missed the boat.
+She seemed interested and gave me her name, Anna, and phone number and asked me to get in touch.
+The conversation was one of the joys of hillwalking, meeting like-minded folk who inspire you to keep going, although when she recommended a book 'Fit at Fifty' that shows how you can keep improving until you are 76, I thought I might have missed the boat.

 The path back from the high point of the Glomach path was rougher than I remembered.
 The compensation was the north-facing slope of A' Ghlas-bheinn which is scored by dozens of burns that serrate the hillside and were highlighted by the low-angled evening sun.
 Even reaching the track through the forestry plantations left me a walk of 5 kilometres back to the car.
 I then received a message from Keith that they would not be down until 7:30pm.
-I was back at the car by 5:45pm and after visiting the campsite to see if drinks were on sale, they weren't, I trudged another two kilometres to the Pitstop cafe, formerly known as the Jacobite.
-A beer and some chips helped me while away an hour in the warm late evening sun whilst the sound system played an appealing collection of Dire Straits, Fleetwood Mac and similar music.
-Another sun-filled day was forecast for tomorrow, life was good.
+I could and should have climbed the Fiona.

 Looking across to Beinn Fhada from A' Ghlas-beinn |